// SERVICES / ML CONSULTING

 Most AI pilots don't fail because the model was wrong.
 They fail because no one planned for what happens after the demo.

-Help organisations design, build, deploy, and maintain ML systems.
-Scope varies enormously — at the narrow end, firms train a model and move on.
+• Help organisations design, build, deploy, and maintain ML systems.
+Scope varies enormously across the market.

-At the other end, production-focused ML consultancies handle the full operational picture: data infrastructure, feature engineering, deployment pipelines, monitoring, drift detection, and retraining cycles.
+• Production-focused ML consultancies handle the full operational picture: data infrastructure, deployment pipelines, and retraining cycles.

 How to Evaluate ML Consulting Companies